Tour

 What are the recurring associations we make?
 How do we read between the lines?

-Over the past 6 weeks of her research residency, Marika has been investigating - through conversations, observations, and workshops - the ways in which Islamic Art is represented in the Museum, and also how various actors in the ecosystem such as curators, scholars, exhibition designers, and artists, shape its overarching narrative within the context of the UAE.
+Over the past 6 weeks of her research residency, Marika had been investigating - through conversations, observations, and workshops - the ways in which Islamic Art is represented in the Museum, and also how various actors in the ecosystem such as curators, scholars, exhibition designers, and artists, shape its overarching narrative within the context of the UAE.

 About the Resident